Eugene Korn

 In 2003 he was ordained as an Orthodox rabbi by Machon Pirchei Shoshanim (Israel).
 He graduated with a bachelor's degree from Yeshiva University where he majored in philosophy and mathematics, and was awarded a Ph.D. in Moral Philosophy from Columbia University.

 In 2003-2005 he was Director of Interfaith Affairs for the Anti-Defamation League.

 His research interests include Jewish-Christian relations, Jewish ethics and Jewish Law (Halakha), Israel, and Philosophy.

 In 2009, he was honored by the Catholic-Jewish Commission of Southern New Jersey and the Jewish Community Relations Council with the "Nostra Aetate Award".

 In December 2015, Korn helped draft the Orthodox Rabbinic Statement on Christianity entitled "To Do the Will of Our Father in Heaven: Toward a Partnership between Jews and Christians".

-His most recent book, "To Be a Holy People: Jewish Tradition and Ethical Values" (Urim Publications/KTAV Publishing House) was published in 2021, and his forthcoming book, "Israel and the Nations: The Bible, The Rabbis, and Jewish-Gentile Relations" (Academic Studies Press) is scheduled for publication in 2023.
+His most recent books are "To Be a Holy People: Jewish Tradition and Ethical Values" (Urim Publications/KTAV Publishing House, 2021) and "Israel and the Nations: The Bible, The Rabbis, and Jewish-Gentile Relations" (Academic Studies Press, 2023).
+His writings has been translated into Hebrew, Italian, German and Spanish.